Research Advisory Committee

 Dr J Dixon Hughes OAM (Director)

-John Dixon Hughes OAM has been a member of the Board of Trustees and Research Advisory Committee since 1977.
-He was Chairman of the Research Advisory Committee from 2000-2018.
+John Dixon Hughes OAM has been a member of the NFMRI Board of Directors and Research Advisory Committees since 1977 and was Chairman of the Research Advisory Committee from 2000 until 2018.
 John is a consultant general surgeon with over 60 years experience.
 He is a Fellow of the Royal Australasian College of Surgeons and was awarded the College Medal in 1990 and the NSW State Committee Merit Award in 2008 for distinguished service to surgery.
 He is an Approved Medical Specialist for the Workers Compensation Commission NSW for disputes and appeals and was formerly Chairman of Infection Control Advisory Group for NSW Health.
 In 1984 he was the convener and chair of the meetings of the Negotiating Committee for the New South Wales Medical Profession to resolve the “Doctor’s Dispute” with the NSW Government.
 He was the initial Chairman of the Medical Services Committee of NSW, a statutory Committee to provide advice to the Government and the Ministry.
 He served in this role from 1984 to 1996 and as Committee Administrator from 1996 to 2016.
 John was also a foundation member of the Australian Association of Surgeons, Distinguished Councillor from 1982 and served as President, Secretary and Councillor over many years.
 He is a Member of the Australian Medical Association, was appointed Fellow in 1985, and received the NSW President’s Award in1990 for distinguished services to medicine in NSW.
-John was formerly Chairman of Infection Control Advisory Group for NSW Health.
-He was also a Board Member for over 14 years and had served as Senior Vice President, Chairman of Medical Staff Council and Chairman of the Surgical Research and Ethics Committees at Sydney Hospital and was actively involved in surgical research.
+He was also a Board Member of Sydney Hospital for over 14 years and served as Senior Vice President, Chairman of Medical Staff Council and Chairman of the Surgical Research and Ethics Committees and was actively involved in surgical research.
 In 2010, John was awarded an OAM for services to medicine.